-The Balsamic Vinegar of Modena is steeped in rich culture and history.
-Balsamic Vinegar is thick.
-Syrupy.
-Sweet and tart – but certainly not sour.
-Aged like wine.
-Balsamic vinegar is this magical substance which coats your palette and envelops your senses of smell and taste with delight.
+The balsamic vinegar of Modena, Italy is steeped in rich culture and history.
+Balsamic Vinegar is thick, syrupy, sweet and tart – but certainly not sour.
+Aged like wine, the balsamic vinegar of Modena is a magical substance which coats your palette and envelops your senses of smell and taste with delight.

 Disclosure: This post is sponsored by the Consorzio Aceto Balsamico di Modena PGI.
 All views and opinions expressed are my own.

 If you’re like me several months before writing this, you probably had a false sense of what balsamic really was.
 Perhaps you knew it as a vinaigrette dressing for salad.
 Maybe you think of balsamic as an acidic tasting vinegary, watery dark stuff.
 However, real balsamic vinegar is a magnificent condiment.
 Once you’ve had the real deal, anything else simply does not suffice.

 Starting from the juice of freshly harvested red or white grapes, balsamic vinegar is boiled down to create a concentrate of juice, or grape must, then placed in a barrels and aged.

 For comparison, wine vinegar is made from red or white wine and aged until bacteria turns the wine sour.

 Trebbiano grapes are the only variety used in the making of balsamic.
 Cask woods consist of cherry, chestnut, ash, juniper, mulberry, oak, or any other precious wood.